Damocles1112/emerging_topics_frontend/README.md

+This is the frontend of PolyU COMP5544 teamwork project.
+The backend github project can be found [here](https://github.com/Damocles1112/emerging_topics_frontend)
 # how to run this project in docker( very simple)
 - download docker desktop, which will attach a docker runtime firstly, you need run the backend